microsoft/DroneRescue/README.md

 ### Explore the drone navigation code
-We encorage you have a look to the navigation code to using [Visual Studio Code](https://code.visualstudio.com/) and learn how you can connect to the AirsimServer and control the drone from the python `airsim` client library.
+We encourage you have a look to the navigation code to using [Visual Studio Code](https://code.visualstudio.com/) and learn how you can connect to the AirsimServer and control the drone from the python `airsim` client library.

  - The `resources\search_sample.py` is the main entry point where the main navigation task is implemented.
 - The `resources\drone_orbit.py` file contains the implementation about how the drone can perform an orbital motion around a position.